Metacor/Minecraft-Speedrun-Guide/readme.md

 * Open the F3 Pie Chart by pressing Shift + F3
 * Navigate to the correct Pie Chart Menu: *Tick → Level → Entites → Block Entites*
+	* *you can use the numbers on your keyboard to select the corresponding option*
 * Increase your Render Distance until your see a Mob Spawner show in the Pie Chart
 * Decrease your Render Distance by 4 → Close and reopen your F3 Pie Chart → Increase your Render Distance by 3
 * Enable Chunk Borders *[F3 + G]* → Cross the Chunk Border, in each direction, until the Mob Spawner reappears